krabbypattified/asteroids/Spacetime.md

 ## Spacetime

-_Defines a way to manage objects in space through time._
+_Defines a coordinate system, game loop, and temporal* object manager._

+_* it can keep track of previous states with a `bufferSpacetime` setting so other modules like Collision can interpolate through time._

 ```js
 const objects = new WeakSet()